maliMirkec/personal-website/source/_posts/interview-for-remote-working-hub.md

 Since, I have invested a lot of time to post meaningful content on my site by publishing blog posts and portfolio projects.
 Some of my blog posts were featured in newsletters, like CSS Weekly, and some posts started meaningful discussions on websites, such as Hacker News.

 This helped me gain more audience and more confidence.
 So, I also began publishing articles for prominent publications like LogRocket, Toptal Blog and most recently, CSS-Tricks.
-All this effort was not useless — clients began to contact me directly!
+All this effort was not useless—clients began to contact me directly!

 {% cloudinary https://res.cloudinary.com/starbist/image/upload/v1573311440/pereanu-sebastian-qFH7-yKoxik-unsplash_yshfnx.jpg 320px=f_auto,q_auto,w_270;720px=f_auto,q_auto,w_720;1440px=f_auto,q_auto,w_1440 "Old-school typewriter." %}